-While LSG's northern fish farms might profit from sea surface temperature rise, the likelihood of the occurrence, frequency, and severity of Marine Heatwaves (MWHs) and lower salinity due to precipitation and runoff increases simultaneously, increasing the production risk.
+While LSG's northern fish farms might profit from a rise in the sea's surface temperature, the likelihood of the occurrence, frequency, and severity of Marine Heatwaves (MWHs), as well as lower salinity due to precipitation and runoff, increases simultaneously, thereby increasing production risk.

-Especially for LSG's southern aquaculture operations, increased risks for diseases or pathogens and lice infections, lower oxygen content in the waters, and Harmful Alaal Bloom (HAB) potentially threaten the production.
-Not only poses the production output a potential financial risk to LSG but also cost associated with climate change adaptation, such as increased veterinary and medicine costs for de-liceing fish or a potential northward move of facilities.
+Especially for LSG's southern aquaculture operations, increased risk of diseases or pathogens, and sea lice, lower oxygen content in the waters, and Harmful Algal Blooms (HAB) potentially threaten production.
+The threat to production output represents a potential financial risk to LSG, as do additional costs associated with climate change adaptation, such as increased expenditure on veterinary services and medication relating to delousing or a potential northward relocation of facilities.